 The Trust is currently reaching a total population of more than 4000 elderly destitute abandoned and helpless widows through various need based care programs to meet their physical, emotional, psychological and spiritual requirement.

-The focus of the ParamhansaYogananda Public Charitable Trust is to spread “Ever New Joy” in the communities of Vrindavan and the lives of all the mothers and sadhus whom we care for by raising their consciousness and helping them have a healthy, happy and collaborative life.
+The focus of the Paramhansa Yogananda Public Charitable Trust is to spread “Ever New Joy” in the lives of all the mothers whom we care for by raising their consciousness and helping them have a healthy, happy and collaborative life and restoring their dignity and self-respect.
 We achieve this by providing an environment of love, care and compassion.
 To ensure a healthy life style, we take special care of nourishing their body, mind and soul through various well thought out activities and programs.
 The Trust provides a safe and respectful environment for our elderly and helps them find their self-worth.
-Our team of 76 committed and dedicated membersreach the most needy, single, destitute and widowed elderly through our comprehensive range of need based community support services and home-based care.
+Our team of 76 full time, qualified, trained and dedicated members reach the most needy and helpless elderly mothers through various support services and home-based care.